S: Steel - Stein

 Kurt Stein went on to wrestle in North America as Kurt Von Brauner and Kurt Von Stroheim.
 He died in 1993.

-Kurt Stein (St Helens)
+Kurt Stein (St Helens) (Also known as Fred Hill)

 The name Kurt Stein was re-cycled on the independent shows of the early 1970s.
 Despite an impressive build-up in The Wrestler magazine, and inclusion in the A-Z of wrestlers book, this Stein, living in St Helens in Lancashire, seems to have worked mostly for the independent promoters.
 Not exclusively so, as he did work for Joint Promotions using the name Karl Schultz.
 Heritage member Frank Thomas remembers a rather steamy bout between Schultz and Bill Howes at Liverpool Stadium, "Got the feeling that there was very little 'fixed' about this one... " We saw him on the northern independent circuit against Orig Williams and Klondyke Bill.